That-Dude/ESPhome-Ventoy-boot-selector/README.md

  Use ESPhome to set the Ventoy boot option via RS232 UART

 # Overview
 I have a PC with multiple operating systems installed.
 To achieve this I have an external SSD drive attached via USB, the drive is setup with the Ventoy installer and each OS has it's own VHDX on the same drive.
-Upon boot Ventoy finds each of the VHDX files and presents them for boot.
-This all works flawlessly, I have Win10, Win11 and Ubuntu working great.
+Upon boot Ventoy finds each of the VHDX files and presents them for selection.
+This all works flawlessly, I have Win10, Win11 and Ubuntu and others working great.

 ## The Problem
-I would like to use this PC in headless mode with no screen, keyboard or mouse attached.
+I would like to use this PC headlessly with no screen, keyboard or mouse attached.
 But I still want to control which OS is booted from the Ventoy bootloader.

+I would also like to turn the PC on and off, and have a sensor in Home Assitant updated with the current status of the PC.

 ## Solution
 Ventoy supports mirroring the boot menu selection screen to the motherboard COM port (UART), to do this you just need to add a line to the ventoy.json file like this: